Ideas & Inspiration

 How to Prepare Soil for a Garden

-A healthy garden begins with healthy soil.
-Adding compost enriches soil and plants and makes for a bountiful harvest of nutrient-rich vegetables and fruit.
-The best way to make your soil richer is to add compost at the beginning of each growing season.
+Compost brings life to the soil by adding nutrients, improving soil structure and helping retain water.
+When you add rich organic matter like compost, your garden responds with a bountiful harvest of nutrient-rich vegetables and fruit.
+The best time to make your soil richer is to add compost at the beginning of each growing season.

-A good rule of thumb is to add 1” of compost to your veggie beds each year.
+A good rule of thumb is to add an inch of compost to your garden beds each year.
 But don’t worry, you can never add too much compost to your garden.

 How much will you need?
-The following sizes cover the square footage at 1” deep:
+The following sizes cover the square footage an inch deep:

 - 1 cubic foot bag – Covers 12 sq. ft.